 The manufacturing process for TOCOSOL Paclitaxel has been successfully scaled to support commercialization.
 In March 2005, Sonus met with the U.S. Food and Drug Administration ("FDA") to discuss the Chemistry, and Manufacturing Controls ("CMC") data for the drug product.
 The FDA did not identify any issues with the manufacture and control of the drug product that would preclude Sonus from using TOCOSOL Paclitaxel in the Phase 3 program.
-Additionally, the FDA verbally agreed the CMC data currently available and/or planned to be available would be adequate for submission of the TOCOSOL Paclitaxel New Drug Application ("NDA").
+Additionally, the FDA verbally agreed that the CMC data currently available and/or planned to be available would be adequate for submission of the TOCOSOL Paclitaxel New Drug Application ("NDA").
+We have not received written confirmation of this from the FDA and formal approval cannot be assured until the filing of the NDA and acceptance by the FDA.